costikid/poemly/README.md

 # Express.js Backend with User Authentication and Poem Management API

 Things to note: Use the branch called "final".
-The auth is implemented using a token generated in the backend, which is then transformed into a cookie in the backend to retrieve it.
+The auth is implemented using a token generated in the backend, which is then transformed into a cookie in the frontend to retrieve it.
+This app is not ready for real life deployment, as some security best practices still need to be implemented.

 - BACKEND